aws-ia/terraform-aws-eks-blueprints/examples/windows-support/README.md

 ## Pre-requisites

-[eksctl](https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html) is currently needed to enable Windows support.
+[cert-manager](https://cert-manager.io/) is currently needed to enable Windows support.
+The `cert-manager` [Helm chart](../../helm/cert-manager) will be automatically enabeld, if Windows support is enabled.

 ## Required input